readytensor/rt_forecasting_amazon_chronos/README.md

 | chronos-t5-base  |    200M    | t5-efficient-base  |
 | chronos-t5-large |    710M    | t5-efficient-large |

-To switch the models when running with Docker, change the environment variable `MODEL_NAME` in the `Dockerfile` to the desired model name.
+To switch the models when running with Docker, change the variable `model_name` in `src/config/model_config.json` to the desired model name.

 ### Preparing your data